OomJan/BetterLethalVRM/README.md

 # Better Lethal VRM

 A VRM mod for Lethal Company based on LethalVRM by Ooseykins.
-This variant of the mod adds support for springbones, fallback avatars and the possibilty to name your VRM files as your steam name (Steam ID is still supported).
+This variant of the mod adds support for springbones, fallback avatars and the possibility to name your VRM files as your steam name (Steam ID is still supported).

 Replace player models with custom VRMs.
 This client mod requires some setup to see other players as VRM avatars.
 This is a tool specifically for Vtuber collabs, not a general-purpose model replacement for Lethal Company.
 Do not expect this mod to "just work" right away with your model, some edits to toggles and materials might need to be made.
 There are no models included with this mod; VRoid Studio (on Steam) models are free and fully compatible.